-Grandma Bessie was skilled with her hands.
+Grandma Bessie was a skilled baker.
 A Green Turtle Cay cousin loved her tasty raisin pies.
-Another remembers Grandma’s zesty lemon pies and guava jam layer cakes – with icing, of course.
-Bessie and her sister-in-law, Mira Lowe Roberts, baked cakes and pies and sold them by the slice.
-My siblings loved the smell of her homemade bread.
+Another remembers her zesty lemon pies and guava jam layer cakes with icing.
+Bessie and her sister-in-law Mira Lowe Roberts baked cakes and pies and sold them by the slice.
+Everyone loved the aroma of her homemade bread.

-Down on her knees, Momma scrubbed the floor using dried turbot skins (queen triggerfish) and a bucket of water.
-Pails of white sand were toted from the beach to give the yard a fresh, clean look.
+Momma scrubbed the floor down on her knees using dried turbot skins and a bucket of water.
+We toted pails of white sand from the beach to give the yard a fresh, clean look.

-Besides her skill as a baker, she was a talented seamstress.
-The majority of her dresses were handmade.
-Dad said that many of his shirts as a young boy were made from flour sacks.
-My sister treasured a handmade quilt from fabric scraps.
+Grandma’s dresses were handmade – a talented seamstress.
+Dad recounted Grandma sewed his boyhood shirts from flour sacks.
+She loved to craft quilts from fabric scraps.
 Quilting was a favorite pastime of the ladies on Green Turtle Cay.
-Grandma also crafted shell necklaces to sell.
+Grandma crafted shell sea treasures into beautiful necklaces to sell to island visitors.

-On the operating table in Miami, the surgeons concluded she might live a month.
-She was brought back to Nassau.
-Grandma passed away a few days later on July 27, 1967 at the age of 64.
+While on the operating table in Miami, the doctors determined a terminal diagnosis.
+Her life expectancy was a short month.
+She returned to Nassau where they had relocated to a Centerville home owned by nephew Anthony Roberts.
+Grandma Bessie passed away a few days later on July 27, 1967 at the age of 64.

 At the Cay, they lived next door to us.
-I’d go to the church and help Bessie clean the lamps on the wall.
+I would help Bessie clean the lamps on the wall at the church.
 She always had a smile on her face.
-She kept her house so clean that you could eat off the floor.
+She kept her house clean enough to eat off the floor.